 To assure proper engine lubrication, the engine oil must be maintained at the correct level.
 Check the oil level at regular intervals, such as every fuel stop.

-The best time to check the engine oil level is about 5 minutes after a fully warmed engine is shut off or before starting the engine after it has sat overnight.
+The best time to check the engine oil level is about 5 minutes after a fully warmed engine is shut off.
+Do not check oil level before starting the engine after it has sat overnight.
+Checking engine oil level when the engine is cold will give you an incorrect reading.